 - Documentation of Training Status

-- Statement of Interest (500 words max) outline your prior writing experience, and why you should be considered as a Patient Advocate Reporter
+- Statement of Interest (500 words max) that outlines your prior writing experience, and why you should be considered as a Patient Advocate Reporter.

-- Headshot (will be used to announce the PAR recipients and on the IPPS website)
+- Headshot (to be used when announcing the PAR recipients and on the IPPS website).